About Berlin Airport

 Edinburgh and Edinburgh Airport

-Edinburgh Airport is located in the city’s heart and serves over 43 million people each year.
+Edinburgh Airport is at the centre of the city and receives over 43 million passengers annually.
 Many visitors, including many visitors from abroad, arrive and depart from this busy airport.
 It takes only minutes to go from Edinburgh City to Edinburgh Airport, and once there, the helpful employees can direct you to your plane, train, taxi, or hotel.
 Edinburgh Airport has approximately 300 check-in desks in total, 70 aircraft gates and 4,500 acres of parking space.

 Regular flights to and from Edinburgh Airport depart to a large number of cities across Europe, Africa, the United States and Asia.
 Traveling to Edinburgh will benefit not only you, but also your relatives and friends in the city.
 Traveling to Edinburgh Airport is ideal for pleasure, business, family vacations, and special occasions, so make your flight as easy and enjoyable as possible.